ba1/Vicinator/README.md

 ## Example Advanced Usage

-When vicinator receives a phylogenetic tree (with genome_ids as leaf labels) as input it will identify the reference genome it traces the microsynteny in order of increasing phylogentic distance to the reference genome.
+When vicinator receives a phylogenetic tree (with genome_ids as leaf labels) it will trace the microsynteny in order of increasing phylogentic distance to the reference genome specified.

 `vicinator --tabular-ortholog-groups orthogenome_map.tsv --feat-tables-dir ./gff_dir --outdir ./results --reference gff_dir/MUSMU@10090@1.gff --centerprotein XP_006539605.1 --extension-size 3 --tree phylogeny.nwk`